hanwenzhang123/fullstack-note/03-note/README.md

 - Fetching nested data in a single request
 - Prevent over fetching and under fetching

+#### GraphQL Operation Type
+- query: entry point to read data, specify which endpoints we want to call, how we want the response to look
+- mutation: entry point to write data, causes changes to the data available on the backend
+- resolvers: write code that resolves queries

 #### GraphQL Concepts
 - Declaration - A GraphQL query begins with the Declaration ("query")
 - Endpoint - A section of a GraphQL backend responsible for returning a specific piece of all the data available ("user")
 - Fields - Properties that comprise the shape of a response ("name" and "age")

-- Query - Queries specify which endpoints we want to call, how we want the response to look
-- Mutation - A special kind of GraphQL query that causes changes to the data available on the backend
 - Type - A collection of fields that make up a specific queryable object.

-#### GraphQL Operation Type
-- query: entry point to read data
-- mutation: entry point to write data
-- resolvers: write code that resolves queries
 ```js
 query {		//operation type
 	user {		//operation endpoint